lorieri/deis-dashboard/README.md

 ## Dashboard

-If the instalation successed you may see the screen bellow, if you are not able to see it try sending some traffic in your cluster and wait for ~10 seconds
+If the instalation successed you may see the screen bellow, if you are not able to see your apps try sending some traffic in your cluster and wait for ~10 seconds

 ### Main Page